 Don’t want a miss a Saigon event?
 Subscribe to our monthly newsletter!

 Here’s your ultimate guide to the best spas in the city

 Or go back to HOME

-If you’re looking for the perfect family holiday, there’s plenty of choice in beautiful Asia!
+If you’re looking for a fantastic family holiday, there’s plenty of choice in beautiful Asia!
 There are just so many great getaways in this corner of the world, whether it is exploring the various sights of Vietnam with the kids, hopping over to Hong Kong or visit the spectacular Angkor Wat in Cambodia.
 But if you have a bit more time to spare, go for the full unwinding and book that long holiday with the fam clan!
 We loved the farmstays and wine estates in Margareth River (Australia) and enjoyed driving with the kids in a camper through breathtaking New Zealand.
 And for all beach lovers, the best place for your family holiday is in blissful Bali.